 Now, is it time to write a resume of a personal assistant?
 Yes...but wait!
 To create an outstanding personal assistant resume, here is a critical principle one should know: always stick to what the company wants for this position and omit redundant information.
 A concise and well-structured secretary resume can significantly distinguish an applicant from others within a short time.

-Since a resume is more for a general job-hunting, we will go through the secretary resume writing in this article.
+Since a resume is more for a general job-hunting, we will go through this article with the term "secretary resume".

 With this basic understanding, you may decide which one to use.